haftomdesbele/evaluation-time-policy-switching-for-offline-rl-authors-replicated-/README.md

 run setup.sh to create a virtual environment and install necessary dependancies

-- notes.txt provides additional information on modifying libraries to make packages compatible
+- notes.txt provides additional information on modifying libraries to make d4rl and gym packages compatible

 - we also provide necessary mujoco files, move these to your home directory and rename directory `mujoco` to `.mujoco`

+- we provide appendix of our work including a list of hyperparams

 ## Running code